webqit/oohtml/README.md

       └── body:
     ```

-    While, in all, the original receiver needs not bother where a response is from!
+    While, in all, saving the requesting code that "admin" work!

 </details>

-**-->** *all of which gives us the programmatic equivalent of declarative HTMLImports and Data Binding*:
+**-->** *all of which gives us the imperative equivalent of context-based declarative features like HTMLImports and Data Binding*:

 ```html
 <div contextname="vendor1">